AdobeDocs/campaign-web.de-DE/help/v8/landing-pages/create-lp.md

 >[!CAUTION]
 >
 >Landingpages, die über die Clientkonsole (Webformulare) in der Campaign-Webbenutzeroberfläche erstellt wurden, können nicht angezeigt oder bearbeitet werden.
-Weitere Informationen finden Sie unter [Dokumentation zur Campaign Console](https://experienceleague.adobe.com/docs/campaign/campaign-v8/content/webapps.html){target="_blank"}.
+Weitere Informationen finden Sie in der [Dokumentation zur Campaign-Konsole](https://experienceleague.adobe.com/docs/campaign/campaign-v8/content/webapps.html?lang=de){target="_blank"}.

 <!--If you unpublish a landing page which is referenced in a message, the link to the landing page will be broken and an error page will be displayed.
 You cannot delete a published landing page.
 To delete it, you must first unpublish it.-->